KarelKubat/goto-meet/README.md

 You'll need a Go compiler and support to build your own binary.

-- Download the `goto-meet` sources
+- Download the `goto-meet` sources.
+Use `git clone` or fetch the sources as a zip or as a `.tar.gz` file from the distributions.
 - Review the sources if you want to check that `goto-meet` doesn't do anything malicious.
 - In the downloaded location, run `go mod init`
 - Fetch required libraries: